|Frequently Asked Questions (FAQ) / Gemstones Cut with Facets or en Cabochon|

-Why are some gemstones cut in facets and others as cabochons?
+Why are some gemstones cut with facets and others cut en cabochon?

 - First Published: February-20-2006

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.